 One in every four deaths is caused by heart disease.
-At Medinet Family Care Clinic in Houston Texas, Bharat Gandhi, MD, works closely with his patients to find practical solutions to minimize their risks of heart disease and help them stay healthy.
+At Medinet Family Care Clinic in Houston Texas and Sugar Land, Texas, Bharat Gandhi, MD, and Priya Gandhi, MD work closely with his patients to find practical solutions to minimize their risks of heart disease and help them stay healthy.
 If you’d like to learn more about the different kinds of heart disease and the available treatments for each, schedule an appointment today online or over the phone.

 Heart disease encompasses a series of diseases and conditions that have a severe impact on your heart and cardiovascular system.
 The most common types of heart disease include:

 In most cases, heart disease causes the canals in your blood vessels to narrow, which can, in turn, lead to blockages.
 When these canals are obstructed, you run the risk of developing angina or of suffering from a stroke or heart attack.

 It’s possible that your heart condition doesn’t exhibit symptoms, which makes it tricky for Dr. Gandhi to determine its cause.